Nexmo/station/_api/media.md

 This endpoint is used to upload media files (usually audio) to the media service.
 Upon successful upload, you will get back an `application/json` document with status 201 giving you an identifier for the media file.

-If you authenticate with an application-based JSON Web Token (JWT), the media file will be associated with both your account _and_ the Application ID of the JWT you use.
+The media file will be associated with both your account _and_ the Application ID of the JWT you use.
+This enables you to separate media files out by application.

 ### Request